 We hope you found our Week in Review helpful.
 We invite your feedback and your suggestions, you can find us on most social media and podcast platforms.
 Thanks to Laura Osborn for the music on our podcasts.

-Yeghia Tashjian, is a regional analyst and researcher based in Beirut, with expertise in China, Iran and the Persian Gulf.
-Tashjian is Associate Fellow at the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut and a part-time instructor in International Affairs at the American University for Science and Technology.
+Yeghia Tashjian is a regional analyst and researcher based in Beirut, with expertise in China’s geopolitical and energy security interests in Iran and the Persian Gulf.
+Currently he is an instructor in International Affairs at the American University of Science and Technology and Senior Research Assistant at the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut.

 Hovik Manucharyan is an information security engineer who moved from Seattle to Armenia in 2022.
 He co-founded the ANN/Groong podcast in 2020 and has been a contributor to Groong News since the late 1990s.

 Asbed is founder of the Armenian News Network Groong and co-founder of the ANN/Groong podcast.